[Skip to content]

 3. Installation

 3.1.
-The installation instructions state that I should invoke a "jalopy-setup-1.9.1.jar" file, but when I downloaded this was a ".zip" file not a ".jar" and double-clicking does not start the installation process.
+The installation instructions state that I should execute a "jalopy-setup-1.9.4.jar" file, but when I downloaded this was a ".zip" file, not ".jar" and double-clicking does not start the installation process.
 How about that?

-3.2.
-After installation of the Jalopy Plug-in under Eclipse 3.x, the Plug-in shows unexpected behavior like formatting a file freezes the workspace or does not show at all.
-How can I make the Plug-in work?
+3.5.
+After installation of the Jalopy plug-in under Eclipse 3.0, the plug-in shows unexpected behavior like formatting a file freezes the workspace or does not show at all.
+How can I make the plug-in work?

-3.3.
-Settings are stored below $HOME/.jalopy by default, but I would prefer to have the settings stored at another location.
-Is is possible to change the directory?
+3.6.
+Settings are stored below $HOME/.jalopy by default, but I would prefer to have the settings sit in another location.
+Is it possible to change the directory?

 4. Configuration